 I love so many things about FreshBooks.
 I love the look and feel.
 I love the ability to sync with your bank records.
 I love the graphs!!

-But, the inconvenience of emailing PDFs in FreshBooks is a HUGE issue.
+But, the inconvenience of emailing PDFs in FreshBooks is an issue.
 Having to create a PDF and manually attach it to an email for every invoice is a real downer, and not including a PDF could inconvenience your clients, the very folks who pay your bills!

 Also, the cost structure of FreshBooks is really not friendly for solo freelancers who have lots of clients.
 The additional cost vs. Harvest is more than $1000 over five years.
 I also like Harvest’s lower ACH fees.

 So, by a smidge, I have chosen Harvest as my online invoicing and time/expense tracking solution.
 I will always look with envy at FreshBooks, but at the end of the day, making it easy for my clients to pay me is the most important thing.
 Both FreshBooks and Harvest are great solutions for freelancers like me.

 Which do you prefer?
 Please leave your comments below!!!
 I’d love to hear from you. – Brian